eryxcoop/eryx-raccoons/README.md

 After filling this form, the client will do 2 things:
 * Create a Merkle Tree on the client side.
 The leafs are the client data, in the order declared by the event (hence by the contract).
 A future implementation could improve security by mixing a secret salt along with each piece of information.
 * Create a transaction meant to be validated by the event's contract.
 This transaction does 3 things:
     * Subscribe the Merkle Root of the ticket to the public ledger.
 This will be used in the validation phase.
 This is a representation of the "secretly bought tickets for the event".
+Note: in a future version the ideal is that the contract itself creates the Merkle Tree.
+This is because you might want to validate some fields, instead of letting the client-side choose everything.
     * Pay for the ticket.
     * Subtract 1 from the available tickets (and fail if such amount is already 0).